HipsterBrown/viam-on-air/README.md

 Once the Zoom webhook-only app has been successfully activated, you can start joining some meetings and see the on-air light in action!

-Red = A meeting has started
+Green = A meeting has started
-Green = You have joined the meeting
+Red = You have joined the meeting
-Purple = You left the meeting
-Blinking Red for 5 seconds = The meeting has just ended
+Blinking Red for 5 seconds = You left the meeting Blinking Purple for 5 seconds = The meeting has just ended

 ## Development